-Our research focuses on integrated photonic device and optoelectronic materials.
+Our research focuses on integrated photonic devices, optoelectronic materials, and quantum phenomena.
 Our interests span from fundamental physics to engineering applications.
-We perform experimental study on the fundamental coupling and interaction between photons, electrons, spins and phonons in nanoscale devices and materials.
-We employ state-of-the-art top-down approaches to fabricate devices and structures with various materials.
-We utilize integrated photonic circuits as optical breadboards to investigate and exploit the optoelectronic properties of novel materials including 2D crystals, magnetic and quantum materials.
-We measure fundamental physics parameters with the highest precision, develop novel devices for microwave, optical and quantum communication and computation, and build tools for chemical and biomedical sensing, medical diagnostics and neuroscience.
+We conduct experimental study on the fundamental coupling and interaction between photons, electrons, spins and phonons in a hybrid of nanoscale devices and materials.
+We employ state-of-the-art top-down approaches to fabricate devices and structures with a variety of materials.
+We utilize integrated photonic circuits as optical breadboards to investigate and exploit the optoelectronic properties of novel materials including 2D, magnetic and quantum materials.
+We perform measurement over an ultrawide spectral/frequency range from radio frequency and microwave to the infrared and the visible.
+We measure fundamental physics parameters with the highest possible precision, develop novel devices for microwave, optical and quantum communication and computation, and build tools for chemical and biomedical sensing, medical diagnostics and neuroscience.

 We recruit new graduate students every year.
-Prospective graduate students interested in joining our group should apply to the PhD program in either the Department of Electrical Engineering or Physics, University of Washington.
+Prospective graduate students interested in joining our group should apply to the PhD program in either the Department of ECE or Physics.
 An undergraduate degree in electrical engineering, physics, applied physics or related fields is required.

 We acknowledge funding support provided by: